The Fifth Word

 اِنَّ اللّهَ مَعَ الَّذِينَ اتَّقَوْا وَالَّذِينَ هُمْ مُحْسِنُونَ1

-If you want to see what an essential duty it is for man to perform salâh and not to commit great sins, and how appropriate they are for fitrah and for the result of man's creation, look at this short story in the form of a comparison and listen:
+If you want to see what an essential duty it is for man to perform salâh and not to commit great sins, and how appropriate they are for the fitrah and for the result of man's creation, look at this short story in the form of a comparison and listen:

 At a time of mobilisation, in a battalion, there were two soldiers together, one trained and devoted to his duty, and the other untrained and solely concerned with his nafs.
-The soldier, who was devoted to his duty, was paying attention to training and jihâd and was not thinking about his provisions and rations because he understood that feeding and equipping himself, treating himself if he became ill, and even putting food in his mouth, if necessary, were the duties of the state, and his essential duty was training and jihad, but he was handling some of the equipment and provision work.
+The soldier, who was devoted to his duty, was paying attention to the training and jihâd and was not thinking about his provisions and rations because he understood that feeding and equipping himself, treating himself if he became ill, and even putting food in his mouth, if necessary, were the duties of the state, and his essential duty was training and jihad, but he was handling some of the equipment and provision work.
 He was boiling up the cauldron, washing the dirty dishes and bringing them.
 If he was asked, "What are you doing?" he would say, "I am carrying out a forced and tiring task for the state."
 He would not say, "I am working for my livelihood."

 The other untrained soldier, who was fond of his stomach, was not paying attention to training or the war.
-"That is the state's business.
-It does not concern me," he would say.
+"That is the state's business; it does not concern me," he would say.
 He was constantly thinking of his livelihood, pursuing it, leaving the battalion, going to the market and shopping.
 One day, his trained friend said to him:

-"Brother, your fundamental duty is training and battle.
-You were brought here for that.
-Trust in the sultân.
-He would not leave you hungry.
-That is his duty.
+"Brother, your fundamental duty is training and battling; you were brought here for that.
+Trust in the Sultân.
+He would not leave you hungry; that is his duty.
 Also, you are impotent and poor; you cannot feed yourself everywhere.
 Also, it is the time of jihâd and mobilisation.
 Also, they will call you a rebel and punish you.
 Yes, behind us, two duties are visible.
-One is the sultân’s duty of feeding us; we sometimes carry out the forced and tiring tasks for it.
-The other is our duty of training and fighting; the sultân helps us with that through facilitation."
+One is the Sultân’s duty of feeding us; we sometimes carry out the forced and tiring tasks for it.
+The other is our duty of training and fighting; the Sultân helps us with that through facilitation."

 You can understand what great danger the layabout soldier would be in if he did not listen to the mujâhid, trained one.

 Thus, O my lazy nafs!
 That wavy field of war is this tempest life of the world.
 As for the army divided into battalions, it is the society of mankind.
 As for the battalion, it is the jamâ’ah of Islam of this century.
-As for the two soldiers, one is a Muslim who has taqwâ (muttaqî) and knows the fardh of religion and performs them and performs jihad against the nafs and shaytan in order to abandon kabâir and not commit sins.
+As for the two soldiers, one is a Muslim who has taqwâ (muttaqî) and knows the fardh of religion and performs them and performs jihad against the nafs and shaytan so as to abandon kabâir and not commit sins.
 The other is a fâsiq who goes astray, abandons fardh and commits any sins he encounters on the way of livelihood by plunging into the struggle for livelihood to the degree of accusing the True Razzâq.
 As for the training and instruction, it is (foremost the salâh) the ‘ibâdah.
 As for the battle, it is to save the heart and rûh from sins, vile morals and eternal destruction through performing jihad against the nafs and its desires and the shaytans among jinn and men.
 As for those two duties, one of them is to give life and sustain it, and the other is to perform ‘ibâdah to the One Who gives and sustains life and beseech Him; it is to do tawakkul in Him and rely on Him.

 Yes, Whoever gave and made life, which is a most brilliant miracle of the art of As-Samad and a wonder of the hikmah of Ar-Rabb, is the One Who maintains and preserves that life through rizq.
 There can be no one other than Him.
 Do you want proof?
 The weakest and most stupid animals are nourished best.
 (Like the fish and worms in fruit.)
 The most impotent and delicate creatures, they eat the best rizq.
 (Like children and infants.)